mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/elbow_method_kmeans.png?raw=true)

 A number of other techniques exist for validating K, including cross-validation, information criteria, the information theoretic jump method, the silhouette method, and the G-means algorithm.
-In addition, monitoring the distribution of data points across groups provides insight into how the algorithm is splitting the data for each K.
+In addition, monitoring the distribution of data points across groups provides insight into how the algorithm is splitting the data for each K. Some researchers also use Hierarchical clustering first to create dendrograms and identify the distinct groups from there.

 ## Constraints of the algorithm
 Only numerical data can be used.
 Generally K-means works best for 2 dimensional numerical data.
 Visualization is possible in 2D or 3D data.
 But in reality there are always multiple features to be considered at a time.